 Moving from abroad to the Netherlands

 Are you coming to the Netherlands from abroad and are you going to live in our country for at least four months in the next six months?
-Then you must register at municipality where you live.
+Then you must register with the municipality where you live.
 If you are moving to Heerlen from abroad, you must come in person to give your new address.

 Note